 Mr. Weekes chaired the Working Party on the Accession of Saudi Arabia to the WTO from 1996 until 2002.

-In 1999 Mr Weekes accepted an offer from APCO Worldwide, a Washington-based international public affairs and communications consultancy, to become the chair of APCO's Global Trade Practice and to open their Geneva office.
+In 1999 Mr Weekes accepted an offer from APCO Worldwide, a Washington-based international public affairs and communications consultancy, to become the chair of APCO's Global Trade Practice and to open its Geneva office.

 In 2003 he joined the American law firm Sidley Austin as a senior international trade policy adviser based in the firm’s Geneva office.
 In these positions he provided advice to many clients including large American companies on how to advance their interests in the WTO's Doha Round negotiations.
 He also advised clients on the protection of intellectual property rights before various international organizations in Geneva.

 From 2008 until 2015 Mr. Weekes was a director of the Alberta Livestock and Meat Agency and for several years chaired the Board's Market Access Committee.